 Google wants to satisfy search engine users.
-But if it delivers poorly designed websites with hard navigation, slow-page load speeds and high bounce rates, then they have not satisfied the user.
+But if it delivers poorly designed websites with hard navigation, slow page-load speeds and high bounce rates, then it has not satisfied the user.

-- Create hub pages – A hub page gathers a collection of links and organizes them around a single topic.
-Think of them as miniature table of contents for your blogs.
-Humans love hub pages because they can get to your best content quickly.
-A hub page also gives new life to your older content…making them relevant once again.
+- Create hub pages - A hub page gathers a collection of links and organizes them around a single topic.
+Think of them as a miniature Table of Contents for your blogs.
+Humans love hub pages because hub pages allow them to get to your best content quickly.
+A hub page also gives new life to your older content, making it relevant once again.

-- Limit your ad space – If you depend upon ads, try not to place more than your top few performing ads.
-And keep them below the fold if at all possible.
+- Limit your ad space - If you depend upon ads, try not to place more than your top few performing ads.
+Keep them below the fold if at all possible.
 Too many ads above the fold can signal spam or low quality.

-- Improve page load speed – Speed isn’t nearly as much a factor when it comes to relevancy, but like most things online when it comes to speed, problems can accumulate…so you need to fix as many as you possibly can, speed being one of them.
+- Improve page load speed - Speed isn’t nearly as much of a factor when it comes to relevancy as content is, for example, but like most things online when it comes to speed, problems can accumulate.
+So, you need to fix as many issues as you possibly can, speed being one of them.

-- Design a beautiful site – Even an ugly site can cause users to blocks a site from future searches, giving Google even more reason to rank you low.
+- Design a beautiful site - An ugly site can cause users to blocks a site from future searches, giving Google even more reason to rank you low.

 Rule #5: Think long term

-Now if you ask most SEOs they’ll probably say, “Of course I think long term when it comes to SEO.”
+If you ask most SEOs about their strategy, they’ll probably say, “Of course, I think long term when it comes to SEO!”
 But there’s a really quick way to determine the truth:

 Do you chase algorithms?

-If they answer yes, then they are thinking short term.
+If the answer is yes, then you are thinking short term.

 Here’s what a typical short-term SEO does when an algorithm changes: traffic to a client’s site drops, client complains and the SEO scrambles to figure out what went wrong and how to ramp up rankings quickly.

-This is a tempting way to do SEO since delivering high rankings in a short amount of time makes clients happy, who are then happy to pay you.
-Unfortunately nobody else benefits from chasing algorithms.
-Not the client, the search engine or the searcher.
+This is a tempting way to do SEO since delivering high rankings in a short amount of time makes clients happy.
+A happy client is happy to pay you.
+Unfortunately, nobody else benefits from chasing algorithms: not the client, not the search engine and certainly not the searcher.